Skip to Content

 Time for some of my cooking tips.
 These little tips will help you get the most out of any stuffed pepper recipe.

 They are so versatile!
-I love making stuffed peppers.
 They are so adaptable because you can switch out the fillings with whatever you happen to have on hand in the fridge that needs eating up.

-Even sized veggies help.
-Be sure to chop your vegetables into even sized pieces.
-They will cook down a little but if you chop them fairly small and evenly, it will make filling the peppers easier.Chopped vegetables
+Even-sized veggies help.
+Be sure to chop your vegetables into even-sized pieces.
+They will cook down a little, but if you chop them fairly small and evenly, it will make filling the peppers easier.Chopped vegetables on a wooden cutting board with a knife.

 Chop those tops!
 Some recipes call for the pepper top to sit on top as a lid.
 I like to chop it up to give extra fiber and flavor to the filling.

 Cook the meat first.
-Cooking the ground turkey, barley and vegetables first on the stove top allows you to season the filling to taste.
-It also makes the baking time for the peppers quicker so they don’t wrinkle as much in the oven.
-This gives a nicer presentation to the dish.
+Cooking the ground turkey, barley, and vegetables first on the stovetop allows you to season the filling to taste.
+The peppers will cook more quickly and won’t wrinkle as much in the oven.

 These Mediterranean peppers are stuffed with barley, ground turkey and fresh vegetables.